 Yes.
-Well, you obviously assessed my knee Well, earlier on because a few years ago, I could You could fit a peak between my knees and the passageway, you know, but now you can only fit halfway because they fix the other knee.
-Falls knee and one straight leg and one bit one end.
-So that's the answer that question about whether it would help me but obviously, Victoria are some time back whether you said this was just a two day course I'm not sure if they're saying how can you do all this in two days?
-No.
+Well, you obviously assessed my knee well earlier on because a few years ago, you could fit a pig between my knees in the passageway, you know, but now you can only fit half a pig because they fixed the other knee by sticking a false knee in it and I got one straight leg and one bent one.
+So that's the answer to that question about whether it would help me but obviously, for other people.
+Victoria asked some time back whether you said this was just a two-day course, I'm not sure if she's saying, how can you do all this in two days?

-Good, good point.
+No. Good point.
 Well, well made.
-So the two day course is just the introduction of of the concept behind it.
-And then there is no you have a pure scoliosis course which is two or three days and then there's a a decent reputation rehabilitation for these top level athletes.
-So there's another two or three days there or something in the order of eight, lots of two day courses of which do you to run these four or five days so that we won we did in in the Czech Republic was was a four day course.
-And we've done probably five of them, five of them and but he also does a four day course of MRI studies and it brings doctors involved in there as well.
-So if you want to end up teaching it formally then it's a five or six courses.
+So the two-day course is just the introduction of the concept behind it.
+And then you have a pure scoliosis course which is two or three days and then there's a decent rehabilitation for these top-level athletes.
+So there's another two or three days, there are something in the order of eight, lots of two day courses of which...